 Look at that picture!!

 Those of you who follow me on Instagram have seen the above picture before and know that I’ve been trying to work out the kinks in this bobble heart pattern for a while.
-It took a few tries and some unraveling to figure out how to use the pixel-bobble method described by Repeat Crafter Me.
+It took a few tries and some frogging to figure out how to use the pixel-bobble method described by Repeat Crafter Me.

 Once I had the heart down, I had to figure out what I wanted to make with it!
 I chose a potholder (trivet??) because the puffy bobbles will help to keep the heat from a hot pan away from your table.

-Plus, my current potholder situation is drab A.F.
-And honestly, it’s a little depressing.
+Plus, my current potholder situation is drab A.F. and honestly, it’s a little depressing.

 I love the end result and it really brightens up my kitchen!
 I bet you’re picturing your very own bobble heart potholder hanging from your oven handle, being all cute-like!
 And who could blame you?!